 How long do you plan to live in this house?

-If this will be your forever home, consider whether a staircase will become a challenge as you age.
+If this will be your forever home, consider aging in place design, such as eliminating the staircase, as it could become a challenge as you age.
 And if you plan on expanding your family, consider how the space will need to meet your (growing) needs.

 How big is the lot size?